List of international auto racing colours: Sponsorship era – from 1968

 The old colour scheme was abandoned by the FIA for most racing disciplines in the 1970s.
+The last official record of racing colours the FIA published was in 1977.

 Contemporary usage

 Traditional colours are still used by automakers and teams that want to emphasise their racing traditions, especially by Italian, British and German manufacturers.

 The Rosso Corsa has been used uninterruptedly by Italian manufacturers Ferrari and Alfa Romeo.

 Since the 1990s, other traditional colours have resurfaced, such as the British racing green F1 Jaguar Racing cars and Aston Martin sports cars, and the white F1 BMW Sauber.
 German manufacturers like Mercedes-Benz and Audi (Auto Union) used silver paint when they returned to international racing in the 1990s.
 Many concept cars follow the old colour schemes, and most amateur racers prefer them as well.

 Often, sponsorship agreements respect traditional colours.
 For example, Ferrari has had major sponsors which also use red colours, like Marlboro and Santander.
 In contrast, when tobacco company West sponsored McLaren in the 1990s and 2000s, they did not use their colours, but the "Silver Arrows" from engine provider Mercedes.
 In a reversed situation, Subaru has continued using blue and yellow liveries well after their 555 sponsorship ended.

 Some manufacturers prefer colours different from their national colours.
 For example, Citroën has traditionally used red, Renault and Opel have used yellow and black, and Volkswagen has used blue and white.

 The EFDA Nations Cup, running 1990–1998, was a one make racing series with a total of at least 20 countries, predominantly European ones, being represented.

 The annual A1 Grand Prix series of 2005–2009 featured national teams, driving identical cars with differing colour schemes.
 Initially, most schemes were based on the respective national flags; some teams with different traditional sporting colours have since switched, including A1 Team Australia and A1 Team India.
 The old national racing colours were not so popular among these teams.

 Honda's range of street-legal Type-R vehicles are offered in Championship White (Honda colour code NH0) which is similar to the original white that adorned Honda's first F1 car (Honda RA272) driven by Richie Ginther that secured Honda's first ever F1 win in the 1965 Mexican Grand Prix.